2014 Russian annexation of Crimea: International response

+On 1 April 2014, NATO foreign ministers issued a joint statement condemning "Russia's illegal and illegitimate attempt to annex Crimea" and announcing, "We have decided to suspend all practical civilian and military cooperation between NATO and Russia.
+Our political dialogue in the NATO-Russia Council can continue, as necessary".

 China said "We respect the independence, sovereignty and territorial integrity of Ukraine".
 A spokesman restated China's belief of non-interference in the internal affairs of other nations and urged dialogue.

 The Indian government called for a peaceful resolution of the situation.
-Both Syria and Venezuela openly support Russian military action.
+Both Syria and Venezuela openly supported Russian military action.
 Syrian president Bashar al-Assad said that he supports Putin's efforts to "restore security and stability in the friendly country of Ukraine", while Venezuelan President Nicolás Maduro condemned Ukraine's "ultra-nationalist" coup.
 Sri Lanka described Yanukovych's removal as unconstitutional and considered Russia's concerns in Crimea as justified.

 Polish prime minister Donald Tusk called for a change in EU energy policy as Germany's dependence on Russian gas poses risks for Europe.

 On 13 March 2014, German Chancellor Angela Merkel warned the Russian government it risks massive damage to Russia, economically and politically, if it refuses to change course on Ukraine, though close economic links between Germany and Russia significantly reduce the scope for any sanctions.

 After Russia moved to formally incorporate Crimea, some worried whether it may do the same in other regions.
 US deputy national security advisor Tony Blinken said that the Russian troops massed on the eastern Ukrainian border may be preparing to enter the country's eastern regions.
 Russian officials stated that Russian troops would not enter other areas.
 US Air Force Gen. Philip M. Breedlove, NATO's supreme allied commander in Europe, warned that the same troops were in a position to take over the separatist Russian-speaking Moldovan province of Transnistria.
 President of Moldova Nicolae Timofti warned Russia with not attempting to do this to avoid damaging its international status further.

 On 9 April, the Parliamentary Assembly of the Council of Europe deprived Russia of voting rights.

 On 14 August, while visiting Crimea, Vladimir Putin ruled out pushing beyond Crimea.
 He undertook to do everything he could to end the conflict in Ukraine, saying Russia needed to build calmly and with dignity, not by confrontation and war which isolated it from the rest of the world.